sidram403/System_Design/README.md

 - These approaches involve distributing the workload across multiple servers, nodes, or clusters to improve performance, reduce latency, and increase availability.
 - The goal of scalability is to design a system that can handle growth and expansion without compromising on its core functionality or user experience.

-# Difference Between Vertical & Horizontal Scalability
+# Difference Between Both Vertical & Horizontal Scalability
 ![](images/Scalability_Difference1.png)